top of page

 Congratulations, nonprofit leaders- you have made it to the end of the year!
 As we celebrate, we are quickly reminded that the new year is around the corner.
 As the new year approaches, we start to think about new potential funding opportunities and new and existing relationships that need to be built and maintain to make your funding goals a reality.

 Effectively building networking relationships takes strategy.
 Building relationships with funders is no different.
-Here is some insight on three ways to effectively build relationships with funders:
+Here is some insight on three ways to effectively build relationships with grant funders:

 "When you want money, ask for advice.
 When you want advice, ask for money."